Bystander hit by stray gunfire Wednesday afternoon

 "Witnesses reported seeing several males running from what appeared to be some type of altercation with someone in a vehicle," Smith said.
 "At this time, evidence does not reveal that the victim was the intended target."

-The woman was taken to the local hospital, then flown to UF Health in Jacksonville.
+The woman was taken to the local hospital and flown to UF Health in Jacksonville.

 Police are investigating both shootings.